10621223/Laraieb-Imam/README.md

 </ul>

 <b>2.
-Data Transfer -</b> Data transfer because CRM tool has big data size due to customer information or purchase and other factors so Hubspot needs data transfer option for analysis and projection
+Data Transfer -</b> Data transfer is required because CRM tool has big data size due to customer information and purchase information and other factors so Hubspot needs data transfer option for analysis and projection.

 <ul>
   <li><b>Unit conversions:</b></li>